chinapedia/wikipedia.abstract.en/Page/New_Caledonia.md

 Culture

-Foire_chevaux.JPGs, European people born in New Caledonia]]
+s, European people born in New Caledonia]]

 Wood carving, especially of the houp (_Montrouziera cauliflora_), is a contemporary reflection of the beliefs of the traditional tribal society, and includes totems, masks, chambranles, or flèche faîtière,[190] a kind of arrow that adorns the roofs of Kanak houses.
 Basketry is a craft widely practiced by tribal women, creating objects of daily use.[191]